 7. Introduces community-based diversion programmes for children who commit non- serious offenses

-8. Provides for alternative disposition measures for children who commit serious
+8. Provides for alternative disposition measures for children who commit serious offenses and are found liable

 9. Strengthens rehabilitation, reintegration and aftercare programmes